Friday, February 27, 2009

 This is what would really happen outside the justice system of any country.

-ears old, having never been involved intimately with a female of any age or attractiveness, getting the privilege of carnal knowledge with a teacher no less.
+A horny teenager, 14 years old, having never been involved intimately with a female of any age or attractiveness, getting the privilege of carnal knowledge with a teacher no less.

 The only crime here would have been if the kid had said no.

 That said, the prosecutors were probably jealous of the lucky lad.
 This isn't about being sexist.
 Nor was it rape.
 Believe you mean, I wouldn't think twice of throwing someone into the slammer for raping another human being.
-I don't care how at
+I don't care how attractive you look, male or female.

 Biologically speaking, males and females of any species respond to sex differently.
 Males more often than not- want to propagate the species and thus have little emotional or biological incentive to attach to the receptacle of their spermatozoa.
 Females BOND during the act, seeking responsible mates to care for subsequent offspring.